norcross/minimum-viable-sharing-meta/readme.txt

 = What's this all about? =

 Meta tags are a pain.
 And there are a lot of them.
+So this plugins boils it down to just the minimum tags required to "work".

 = How do I use this? =

-See the installation.
+See the installation instructions.

+= Is this really all of them? =

+I would suggest reading [this blog post](http://www.phpied.com/minimum-viable-sharing-meta-tags/) written by [Stoyan Stefanov](http://www.phpied.com/bio/) if you're curious.

 = Can I customize it? =